For many years I heard the saying: when you want to be successful as badly as you want to breathe, that’s when you’ll be successful.

 - You haven’t worked in a private house before

-- You are too cheerful
+- Too cheerful

-- You need to walk before you can run
+- Walk before you can run

 I sacrificed many evenings and weekends doing errands and ad hoc in order to gain more solid experience and build credibility in the industry.

 I continued my full time role in the finance sector and looked to progress in this field too.
 In the summer of 2016 I was offered a position of a full time private PA.
 The principal recognised my desire to succeed!